jsolejr/JSoleDICOM/README.md

 ## 🚀 Features

 - ✅ Query DICOM Modality Worklist (MWL) from a PACS server using C-FIND operation. - In Progress
-- ### ✅ Simple Study Count (`SimpleStudyCount.py`)
+- ✅ Simple Study Count (`SimpleStudyCount.py`)

-This tool performs a simple DICOM query to retrieve study accession numbers and their corresponding Study Instance UIDs from a PACS server.
+- This tool performs a simple DICOM query to retrieve study accession numbers and their corresponding Study Instance UIDs from a PACS server.
 The results are logged into a CSV file, providing a straightforward way to compile a list of studies within a specified date range.
+- ✅ Discovery Tool (`discovery_tool.py`)
+This tool allws to perform various queries against a pacs and return results in various outputs.
+The current code returns exams that are missing study descriptions.

 For detailed usage, see [Simple Study Count README](SimpleStudyCountREADME.md).
 - ❓ Transfer DICOM images to and from PACS servers using C-STORE and C-GET/C-MOVE operations. - TBD